ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 Send

 >> Send is the action to transmit Content over a Connection to a remote endpoint.
-The interface to sending may include options specific to how this content is to be sent.
-Status of the send operation may be delivered back to the application in an event {{events}}.
+The interface to Send may include options specific to how this Content is to be sent.
+Status of the Send operation may be delivered back to the application in an event {{events}}.

 Receive

->> Receive is the indication that the application is ready to asynchronously accept Content over a Connection from a remote endpoint, while will be delivered in an event {{events}}.
-The interface to receiving may include options specific to the content that is to be delivered to the application.
+>> Receive is the indication that the application is ready to asynchronously accept Content over a Connection from a Remote Endpoint, while the Content itself will be delivered in an event {{events}}.
+The interface to Receive may include options specific to the Content that is to be delivered to the application.

 ### Event Handling {#events}